vangoghworldwide/linkedart/README.md

 }
 ```
 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fvgw_uri.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/vgw_uri.rdf.xml)

+When an artwork was not part of De La Faille because it was attributed to Vincent Van Gogh after 1970 please contact us.

 ### Identifiers
 Apart from the VGW-URI the artwork can be identified with [identifiers](https://linked.art/model/base/#identifiers) used in the context of a current owner or in oeuvre catalogues.